Table of Contents

 Around 2000 years ago the spice travelled to India and Persia and centuries later to China and Anglo-Saxon Britain where it is now mainly used to distil gin and beer.
 The movement of early European settlers helped transport the spice to North America and many other countries.

-Coriander Seed uses
+Coriander seed uses

 A versatile spice with a bittersweet taste reminiscent of dried orange peel.
 Cultivated in both Europe and India, the European seeds are more citrusy than the larger oval seeds of the Indian type.
 They are used during cooking to flavour meat, fish and vegetable dishes as well as being used to enhance salads, pickles, preserves and alcohol.